Aegean Bankruptcy Part of Mercuria's "Aggressive Loan-to-Own Strategy", Creditors Claim

 Phase two of Mercuria's alleged loan-to-own strategy involves the approval of Mercuria's debtor-in-possession (DIP) financing facility.
 This, says AHG, "is designed to syphon value from the Debtors' unsecured creditors for Mercuria's benefit and facilitate Mercuria's acquisition of all of the Debtors' assets via an insider credit bid under Bankruptcy Code section 363."

-So-called "363 sales" afford the debtor-in-possession a greater degree of control when it comes to selling assets compared to a trustee under a Chapter 7 liquidation bankruptcy.
+So-called 363 sales afford the debtor-in-possession a greater degree of control when it comes to selling assets, compared to a trustee under a Chapter 7 liquidation bankruptcy.

 AHG also questions the $532 million Mercuria says it is providing Aegean in DIP financing, claiming it to be only an incremental $152 million of postpetition financing, with the remaining $380 million a roll up of Mercuria's prepetition debt that it intends to transform into postpetition debt.